It's just me, clicking the keys, burning hi-octane conjure and working wonders at the old dirt track crossroads in AZ.

-Papa Legba has his origins with the Fon people of Dahomey (Benin) Africa and is said to be the guardian and trickster of the crossroads and entrances.
+Papa Legba has his origins with the Fon people of Dahomey (in present-day Benin, Africa) and is said to be the guardian and trickster of the crossroads and entrances.
 He is one of the most widely served African deities.

 Read on to learn more about this powerful and often misunderstood spirit.

 The Crossroads deity known as Papa Legba is referred to by several names though he is not the same spirit as many of the other names commonly used interchangeably to identify him.
 In Surinam in Brazil, the crossroads spirit is known as Exu, in Trinidad, in Cuba, he is known as Elegua, and in Haiti and New Orleans, he is known as Papa Legba.